Supplementary resources for high school students

 Definitions and Basics

-Economic Growth, from the Concise Encyclopedia of Economics
+Economic Growth, by Paul Romer, 2018 Nobel Laureate, from the Concise Encyclopedia of Economics

 Economic growth occurs whenever people take resources and rearrange them in ways that are more valuable.
 A useful metaphor for production in an economy comes from the kitchen.
 To create valuable final products, we mix inexpensive ingredients together according to a recipe.
 The cooking one can do is limited by the supply of ingredients, and most cooking in the economy produces undesirable side effects.
 If economic growth could be achieved only by doing more and more of the same kind of cooking, we would eventually run out of raw materials and suffer from unacceptable levels of pollution and nuisance.
 Human history teaches us, however, that economic growth springs from better recipes, not just from more cooking.
 New recipes generally produce fewer unpleasant side effects and generate more economic value per unit of raw material….